Vasyl-Bodnar/dearfortuna/content/posts/to-debug-or-aai.md

 Son 4 is still obsessed with offsets, but it has the right idea about it being `sizeof(payload)`.
-Except that for some reasons it excluded `ABYTES`, authentication bytes, those should count given that they are appended to the payload (i.e. in it)?
+Except that for some reasons it excluded `ABYTES`, authentication bytes, which should count given that they are appended to the payload (i.e. in it)?

 Ok, last test, what if I introduce it piecemeal.